“To develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural

 The Master Naturalist program increases volunteer capacity and leadership in local communities while enhancing public awareness of local

 ecosystems and natural resources.
 Because many of the existing Master Naturalist chapters are located in major cities and throughout Texas,

-they provide our rapidly growing urban and suburban populations with increased understanding of conservation and enhancement of natural
+they provide our rapidly growing urban and suburban populations with an increased understanding of the conservation and enhancement of natural

 resources in and near their local environments.